 Lafayette Eye Keeping You Safe During Your Visit

 We care about our patients, our team and the communities we serve and want you to know that we have implemented new protocols for office visits to reduce the risk of transmission of the Coronavirus (COVID-19).
 The new protocols listed below provide you valuable information on how to prepare for your visit, how our teams are screening patients for the Coronavirus and what to expect during your visit.

 Lafayette Eye cares and takes your safety seriously.

 Preparing for your Visit

 - Patients are recommended (not required) to wear protective masks while in the exam and testing rooms so please bring and wear your own mask.

 - Patients should come to their visit alone unless the patient visiting is a dependent (child under 18 years old or other dependent) and

-- Bring your mobile device as you will be required to check into your appointment from our parking lot if you prefer not to wait in our waiting room.
+- Bring your mobile device as we request that check into your appointment from our parking lot if you prefer not to wait in our waiting room.

-- Patient forms will be emailed to you and we ask that you complete them at least a day before your visit.
+- Patient forms will be emailed to you and we ask that you complete them at least one day before your visit.

-- Prior to entering our office, all patients will be asked a few screening questions and have their temperature checked as part of our pre-screening protocol for the Coronavirus.
+- Prior to entering our office, all patients will be asked a few screening questions as part of our pre-screening protocol for the Coronavirus.

 - Patients who have tested positive fir COVID-19 within the last 10 days or who fail the screening will be asked to reschedule their appointments and will be provided suggestions regarding follow-up and educational material about COVID-19.
 We will also ask additional questions seeking more detail from patients that fail the screening protocol.

 - Our patient schedule has been modified for everybody’s protection.
 We ask that you provide at least 24 hours notice for any appointment that you cannot make to ensure we are able to offer the appointment to a patient from our waitlist.
 Failure to do so will result in a cancellation fee.